bigwater/gpunfa-artifact/README.md

 ### Datasets
 All data sets are from public available benchmark suites.
 We convert the automata files of them to ANML format.
-To facilitate this step, we provide the data set that is ready to use, which is hosted in Dropbox.
-Our scripts will automatically download these datasets.
+To facilitate this step, we provide the data set that is ready to use.
+Our scripts will automatically unzip these datasets.

 ### Installation
 The `setup.sh` will automatically download the datasets, build the executables, and set up environmental variables.